One Main Subject Can Make Your Photos More Interesting

 The rules of composition can be learned by anyone.
 Just as anyone can learn to play scales on a musical instrument.
 They are the building blocks of art.

 If you only learn the rules and never how to apply them with intuition and feeling, your compositions will be dull.
 Just as music played too technically is.

 You can’t run before you can walk.
-You can’t walk before you can crawl.
+Walking before you can crawl is not normal.
 You must learn the basics of composition before you can creatively apply them.
 Once you know them well you will begin to understand when to apply them most appropriately.
 This is when the magic happens and your main subject will outstanding in your photographs.